International Consortium of Investigative Journalists: Cyprus Confidential

 In November 2023, ICIJ and 68 partners reported on the financial network which supports the regime of Vladimir Putin.
 The roughly 3.6 million leaked documents were obtained variously via Distributed Denial of Secrets, Paper Trail Media, and the Organized Crime and Corruption Reporting Project (OCCRP).
 They contain confidential information from financial services companies, mostly with connections to Cyprus, and show that country to have strong links with high-up figures in the Kremlin, some of whom have been sanctioned.
 The investigation purports to show "how 67 of the 105 Russian billionaires on the 2023 Forbes World’s Billionaires List used financial services firms on the island to hide their wealth and keep it out of reach from Western sanctions".

 The investigation was initiated by ZDF, Der Spiegel and ICIJ, and involved more than 270 journalists from 69 media companies worldwide, including the political journal "frontal", the Washington Post, the Guardian, the Austrian Der Standard and the Swiss research network Tamedia.

+Social Discovery Group

+In July 2026, the International Consortium of Investigative Journalists (ICIJ) reported that Social Discovery Group operated a "pay-per-action" dating app scheme using influencers to exploit users, according to the ICIJ investigation "Inside the Matrix".
+The report indicates this scheme involved models and strict engagement quotas across platforms such as AmoLatina, which is operated by the Russian-owned company.